GHarmata/Getting-and-Cleaning-Data-Course-Project/README.md

 ##### Instructions for use

-Currently, run_analysis.R is in the form of a function with a single optional argument (download).
+Currently, run_analysis.R is in the form of a function with a single optional argument ("download").
 To use, run the function in R, then type run_analysis() in the console.
 The preferred options for the download argument are "yes" and "no".
 The only reason to use the download argument would be in an instance in which the user had already downloaded the dataset to the working directory of R.

 Please keep in mind that the resulting data frame contains the means of all the variables (thus containing many means of means) across all subject number-activity type combinations.
+The resulting data frame will print to the console, and will also be stored as the data frame run_analysis_res.

 ##### Codebook and additional variable information
-The codebook for the variables described by the output of run_analysis.R is available in the Git repository located at <a>https://github.com/GHarmata/Getting-and-Cleaning-Data-Course-Project.git</a>.
+The codebook for the variables described by the output of run_analysis.R is also available in this git repository [(here)](https://github.com/GHarmata/Getting-and-Cleaning-Data-Course-Project/blob/master/Codebook.md)  .
 However, the codebook does not elaborate on how measures such as "Jerk" were obtained.

 According to the documentation for the UCI HAR dataset [1], especially the README.txt file, the following steps were undertaken to obtain the data that will be output by run_analysis.R: